monica-ekal/bowling-game/README.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

 ## Instructions
-1. Run in Console/Terminal using-
+1. Run in the terminal using

 `./bin/BowlingGame`